flipz357/smatchpp/README.md

 `pip install smatchpp`

 The main interface is a smatchpp.Smatchpp object.
 With this, most kinds of operations can be performed on graphs and pairs of graphs.
+For other and more custom operations, specific modules can be loaded.
 Some examples are in the following,

 ### Example I: Smatch++ matching with basic default<a id="ex-basicdefault"></a>